Johnson5678/Web-front-end-prototype/README.md

 # Web-front-end-prototype

 Dear user
-Please be noticed that there are two simple steps you need to do before you can visit our website

-#1: First unzip the file called "node_modules.rar" to this repo folder

-#2: Second type "npm install next" in your terminal under this repo folder
+Please follow the instruction below to open the webpage locally

+Inside the repo folder (noticed it could be large), on your terminal, type "npm install next"

-Finally type "npm run dev" to view the website locally
+Then type "npm run dev" to view the website locally